netgitry/bakedbyacherryontop/content/pages/index.md

       **Homemade confectionary.... for every occasion**

     actions:
-      - label: See Some of our latest creations
+      - label: See Some of our latest creations & Featured Cakes
         url: /docs
         style: primary
   - section_id: features